B'Twin

-B’TWIN is a trademarked brand of bicycles as well as bicycle parts and accessories marketed by Decathlon.
+B'TWIN was a trademarked brand of bicycles as well as bicycle parts and accessories marketed by Decathlon.
+It has now been replaced by the Van Rysel brand.

 The bicycles are produced by several manufacturers in Asia and Europe.
 In 2010, a small part of the assembly process was relocated to France.

 From 2008–18, more than 1 million bicycles were produced in Portugal.
 They also sold bike accessories and parts for budget prices.